10 criteria for assessing the relevance of your pricing strategy

-Whether you’re a retail giant or a promising start-up, determining the price of your products can be a tricky exercise that directly influences consumer perception and, consequently, the impact on your bottom line.
+Whether you’re a retail giant or a promising start-up, determining the price of your products can be a tricky exercise that directly influences consumer perception, and therefore the impact on your bottom line.

 Faced with fierce competition and increasingly sophisticated consumers, it’s imperative to regularly review your pricing strategy to stay relevant in the marketplace.